HowieWork/a-common-sense-guide-to-data-structure-and-algorithms/README.md

 4. Two techniques:
    (1) momoization: reducing recursive calls by remembering previously computed functions;
    (2) bottom-up: ditch recursion and use some other approach (like a loop) to solve the same problem.

+### Ch.13 Recursive Algorithms for Speed

+1. **Quicksort**: An extremely fast sorting algorithm that is particularly efficient for average scenarios.
+The built-in sorting algorithm is employed under the hood - Quicksort \* in average-scenario, Quicksort is better than Insertion Sort.

+2. Partitioning: O(N)

+3. Quicksort big O: 0(N*logN) *average scenario; O(N^2) \*worst-case scenario

+4. Quickselect: a hybrid of Quicksort and Binary search.
+We can find the correct value without having to sort the entire array.
+O(N)

+5. The fastest sorting algorithm is O(NlogN); Plenty of algorithms employ sorting as part of a larger process, at least O(N\*logN).